 Registration of an organization does not constitute University endorsement or approval of organization's policies, message, or activities.
-It does signify a willingness on the part of the organization to comply with state and federal laws, university rules, regulations, and policies.
-It is also important to note that being a RSO at UAFS is a privilege and not a right.
+It does signify a willingness on the part of the community to comply with state and federal laws, university rules, regulations, and policies.
+It is also important to note that being a Registered Student Organization at UAFS is a privilege and not a right.